SunSerega/POC/README.md

 2. Getting ip and port:

-If you don't know how to portfoward - you should use things like hamachi.\
+If you don't know how to portforward - you should use things like hamachi.\
-In that case, copy your ip from hamachi (or whatever you use) and choose any port number.\
+In that case, copy your ip from hamachi (or whatever you use).\
+Otherwise just copy your main IPv4.\
-Then send complite file to all people who you want to join.
+Then choose random port and send complete `server adress.txt` file to all people who you want to join.

 3. Launching:

 First always start Server.\
-Then - start your Client and say to other to other people to start their Clients.
+Then - start your Client and say other people to start their Clients.